MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Designing-Report-Layouts-from-the-Microsoft-Dynamics-NAV-Development-Environment.md

 ---
-title: "Designing Report Layouts from the Microsoft Dynamics NAV Development Environment" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+title: Design Report Layouts
+description: The report layout specifies which fields of the dataset are included and how they are arranged and formatted, such as font type and color, margin etc. ms.custom: na ms.date: 10/24/2017 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na